-What does a hard credit check do then?
+What does a soft credit search show?

 The eligibility checker will tell you if you’re likely to be accepted, just by putting in a few details.